torkelicious/obliberry/docs/editor/concepts.md

 ```

 > [!NOTE]
-> Materials and meshes are **not** separate asset files.
-They're stored inline in scene/prefab JSON and created in the
-> editor via the Inspector.
-The Project Browser shows them for reference, but they live in the scene/prefab data.
+> Materials and procedural/custom mesh definitions live in `assets.json`.
+Binary/source files such as textures,
+> shaders, fonts, and animation JSON remain under `assets/` and are referenced from the catalog by project-relative
+> paths.

 ---